-Two men from Duprez & Benedict’s Minstrels were standing in the doorway into the shop at the time of the explosion and were hurled through the plate glass window to the opposite side of the street.
-A team of horses on the opposite side of the street scrambled to their feet, having been thrown down by the violent explosion.
+Two men from Duprez & Benedict’s Minstrels, standing in the doorway into the shop at the time of the explosion, were hurled through the plate glass window to the opposite side of the street.
+A team of horses on the opposite side of the street, thrown down by the violent explosion, scrambled to their feet.
 Eyewitnesses remarked that the building appeared to be lifted up before crashing to the ground.
-The sound of the explosion was heard several blocks away and caused many to think there had been an earthquake.
+The sound of the explosion, heard several blocks away, caused many to think there had been an earthquake.
 The neighboring three-story building collapsed and thin glass windows within two blocks of the explosion shattered.
-Property damage was estimated as $50,000 and there was little insurance coverage.
+Property damage estimates were $50,000 and there was little insurance coverage.

 News of the disaster

 Frank Evans worked at The Hammer Works.
 Nearly 2,000 people attended the funeral of his wife and children, held at the home of John R. Morgan on Market Street.
-The funeral service for the Orr family was held in the First Methodist Episcopal Church, where a detail of special police was stationed to prevent overcrowding at the service.
-At the cemetery service for the Orr family, the crowd of spectators and sympathizers was estimated at five to six thousand.
-Full Odd Fellows rites were administered during the burial service since Frank Orr was a member.
+The funeral service for the Orr family, held in the First Methodist Episcopal Church, included a detail of special police stationed to prevent overcrowding at the service.
+At the cemetery service for the Orr family, the crowd of spectators and sympathizers, estimated at five to six thousand, attended.
+The burial service included full Odd Fellows rites since Frank Orr was a member.

 All seven victims of the Orr Block explosion are buried at Alliance City Cemetery.
 Their names: